 - Empower the Minister of Law to exclude companies or classes of companies (for example, financial institutions, from the new scheme of arrangement provisions and judicial management); - Allow the minister to prescribe certain types of arrangements, including set-off or netting arrangements, to be excluded from the scheme and judicial management moratoriums.
 The list of excluded entities and excluded transactions will be provided in subsidiary legislation. - On March 10, 2017, the amended Companies Bill 2017 was passed in Parliament.
 This follows the response issued by the Ministry of Law on February 27, which contained feedback received after its public consultation on the bill to strengthen Singapore as an international centre for debt restructuring.
 The bill was tabled in Parliament for a first reading on February 28.
-The bill allows for: - A new set of provisions to support creditor schemes of arrangement that implement debt restructuring proposals; - Companies to apply for a judicial management order with greater ease; and

-Resolution of cross-border insolvencies

-- On May 23, 2017, Sections 22 to 34, 40, 41, 43, 45, 49, 50, 53(3) and (6) and 54 of the Companies (Amendment) Act 2017 came into operation.
-These provisions cover amendments to judicial management, schemes of arrangement and cross-border insolvency, and are intended to position Singapore as an international centre for debt restructuring.
+The bill allows for: - A new set of provisions to support creditor schemes of arrangement that implement debt restructuring proposals; - Companies to apply for a judicial management order with greater ease; and Resolution of crossborder insolvencies - On May 8, 2017, the Monetary Authority of Singapore (Amendment) Bill 2017 was tabled for first reading in Parliament.
+MAS had previously consulted on significant policy changes and proposed legislative amendments between 2015 and 2016 to strengthen MAS's powers to resolve distressed financial institutions, among other things.
+The key provisions in the bill include a framework for and key provisions relating to recovery and resolution planning, a temporary stay on termination rights, a statutory bail-in regime, cross-border recognition of resolution actions, creditor compensation and resolution funding arrangements.
+In addition to the bill, MAS also released its response to feedback received on its previous consultation on proposed legislative amendments to enhance the resolution regime for financial institutions in Singapore. - On May 23, 2017, Sections 22 to 34, 40, 41, 43, 45, 49, 50, 53(3) and (6) and 54 of the Companies (Amendment) Act 2017 came into operation.
+These provisions cover amendments to judicial management, schemes of arrangement and cross-border insolvency, and are intended to position

+Singapore as an international centre for debt restructuring.
 The amendments also cover existing insolvency and pre-insolvency procedures, and have been constructed taking into account features from other insolvency regimes including the US Title 11 regime.
-The Companies (Prescribed Arrangements) Regulations 2017 and the Companies (Prescribed Companies and Entities) Order 2017 also came into effect on May 23. - On October 31, 2017, the Ministry of Finance issued the Companies (Prescribed Arrangements) (Amendment) Regulations 2017 expanding the scope of the protected financial transactions.
+The Companies (Prescribed Arrangements) Regulations 2017 and the Companies (Prescribed Companies and Entities) Order 2017 also came into effect on May 23.

+- On October 31, 2017, the Ministry of Finance issued the Companies (Prescribed Arrangements) (Amendment) Regulations 2017 expanding the scope of the protected financial transactions.
 The regulations were initially issued in May 2017 to carve-out security arrangements in respect of certain securities contracts, derivatives contracts, master netting agreement and securities lending and repurchase agreements from the judicial management moratorium and new creditor scheme moratorium under the Companies Act.
 The Amendment Regulations now extend the protection to cover derivative contracts referencing weather, economic performance or conditions, emission and real property.
-The regulations came into effect on November 1.
+The regulations came into effect on November 1. - On July 16, 2018, MAS released a consultation paper on proposed regulations to enhance the resolution regime for financial institutions in Singapore.
+Certain sections of the Monetary Authority of Singapore (Amendment) Act 2017 have also come into force.